FREE SHIPPING on orders of $85 or more

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Duke were among these contributors, for they have been located in early North American records:

-Duke Settlers in the United States in the 17th Century
+Duke Settlers in United States in the 17th Century

-Duke Settlers in the United States in the 18th Century
+Duke Settlers in United States in the 18th Century

-Duke Settlers in the United States in the 19th Century
+Duke Settlers in United States in the 19th Century

 The Duke Family Crest was acquired from the Houseofnames.com archives.
 The Duke Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.